foundev/foundev.github.io/_posts/2020-02-03-getting-started-cassandra-part1.md

 ### AZ..regardless of region == DC

 This allows things to be balanced easily, but you have no good option for racks then.
-However, some people think racks are overated, and I'd say a majority of clusters run with one rack.
+However, some people think racks are overrated, and I'd say a majority of clusters run with one rack.